ahill187/DeepBayes/README.md

 ### Plots

 You can view the plots in the plotting directory specified previously.
+<em> Combined Plots <em>
-> Combined Plots: these plots show the unfolded training data, unfolded testing data, and the prediction.
+> these plots show the unfolded training data, unfolded testing data, and the prediction.

 > Training Plots: these plots are to verify how well the initial model performed on the training data, and to monitor how the predictions change with the reweighting.
 They show the smeared training data, the unfolded training data, and the prediction for the training data.